Samples of noticing and wondering

 I wonder if the difference always goes up by the same amount that the subtrahend goes down.

-I wonder if you can fit equations with fractions in between the equations in the list.
+I wonder if you can fit more equations in between the equations in the list.

-You can use this type of prompt to help your students understand operations more deeply.
-In this case, recognizing how the difference is affected when you change the minuend and/or subtrahend is an important part of making sense of the concept of subtraction.
+You can use this type of prompt to help your students understand subtraction more deeply.
+In this case, recognizing how differences are affected when you change the minuend and/or subtrahend is an important part of making sense of the concept of subtraction.
 Deeper understanding can also lead to new strategies.
-For example, students may discover that increasing both the minuend and subtrahend by the same amount leaves the difference unchanged.
+For example, students may discover that increasing both the minuend and subtrahend by 1 (or some other amount) leaves the difference unchanged.
 They could use this idea to make certain subtraction calculations easier: for example, by changing 17 – 9 into 18 – 10.

-Some students may wonder what happens if you continue the list downward (or upward).
-This will lead to a discussion of negative numbers.
+Some students may wonder what would happen if they continued the list downward (or upward), which may lead to a discussion of negative numbers.
 The ideas of "how much more" and "counting up" are great ways to think about subtraction with negative numbers (probably more helpful than the "taking away" idea), especially when you visualize the equations on a number line.